-Commission is to this Court, whose standard of review is essentially the same as to the Commission as the Commission's was to the local committee's: this Court is required to affirm the Commission's decision, unless, on the facts found,4 it decides that the Commission should have concluded that the local committee exceeded its authority, exercised poor judgment, or was arbitrary, capricious, or erroneous in its decision.
-Act, §11; see Harris, supra at 615-16.5 Stated another way, if the Dennis Committee's decision had a "rational basis," this Court should not set that decision aside.
+Commission is to this Court, whose standard of review is essentially the same as to the Commission as the Commission's was to the local committee's: this Court is required to affirm the Commission's decision, unless, on the facts found, it decides that the Commission should have concluded that the local committee exceeded its authority, exercised poor judgment, or was arbitrary, capricious, or erroneous in its decision.
+Act, §11; see Harris, supra at 615-16.
+Stated another way, if the Dennis Committee's decision had a "rational basis," this Court should not set that decision aside.
 Id. at 618.
 Although numerous witnesses testified over several days spread over more than a year's time about varying subjects concerning this Dennis neighborhood, the subject of this action-as this Court sought to remind the parties at trial-boils down to this single issue: this Court's determination as to whether the Commission acted rationally or otherwise.
-This Court need neither analyze the history of this neighborhood disputes that have sporadically flared there.6
+This Court need neither analyze the history of this neighborhood since the 1940s, nor delve into the multifaceted and acrimonious neighborhood disputes that have sporadically flared there.